serkanmulayim/sp/README.md

-# SP Cosmos Hub Account Balance Viewer
+## SP Cosmos Hub Account Balance Viewer

-## add dependency
+### Add Dependency

 ```
 go get github.com/shopspring/decimal
 ```
 **Note:** [Goa](https://goa.design/) should be installed.

-### build server
+### Build Server
 Prebuilt binary **sp** is built with MacOS.
-It can be rebuilt with the following.
+It can be rebuilt with the following command.
 ```
 go build ./cmd/sp
 ```

-### coinhelper
+### Coinhelper
-Coinhelper behaves as a database keeping coin metadata.
+Coinhelper behaves as a database keeping coin metadatas.
 It keeps cosmos to coingecko token mappings.
 Final file is cgcoins.json.
 It is precomputed in the repo.
-If desired, it can be run to refresh the coin metadata (e.g. if new coins are released).
+If desired, it can be run to refresh the coin metadata (e.g. if new coins are released in Cosmos, or if they are recognized by CoinGecko).
 ```
 cd coinhelper
 go build coinhelper.go